Modern slavery and human trafficking

 Awareness and training

-Raising awareness and training will be a key focus of 2022.
-Once our employees have been trained on our revised Anti-Modern Slavery Policy, we will expect them to recognise and report any suspicions they have on modern slavery.
+Raising awareness and training is a key focus for us.
+Our employees are trained to recognise and report any suspicions they have on modern slavery.

-We will ensure that as part of the onboarding process all staff are made aware of our new Code of Conduct, the Anti-Modern Slavery Statement and supporting policies.
+We ensure that as part of the onboarding process all staff are made aware of our Code of Conduct, the Anti-Modern Slavery Statement and supporting policies.

 Effective monitoring

-- all new suppliers completing a new procurement questionnaire
+- all new suppliers completing a procurement questionnaire

 - all applicable new contracts having contractual provisions relating to the prevention of modern slavery

-- training raising awareness of Modern Slavery and Doncasters’ zero tolerance to it for existing and new suppliers
+- ongoing training to raise awareness of modern slavery and Doncasters’ zero tolerance to it for existing and new suppliers

 Review and responsibility